-Statewide, multistate, and inter-Tribal agencies and groups can play a key role in connecting stakeholders, identifying available funding opportunities, and providing technical expertise.
-Some of these partners are specific to a particular State, Tribe, or region of the country, while others are national initiatives with affiliated local, State, Tribal, or regional stakeholder groups.
+Statewide and multistate agencies and groups can play a key role in connecting stakeholders, identifying available funding opportunities, and providing technical expertise.
+Some of these partners are specific to a particular State or region of the country, while others are national initiatives with affiliated local, State, or regional stakeholder groups.

 FHWA’s Alternative Fuel Corridor Designations

-At the national level, since 2016, the Federal Highway Administration’s (FHWA) Alternative Fuel Corridor (AFC) Designations hhave catalyzed the expansion of a national corridor network of EV charging stations along over 75,000 miles (or 33 percent) of the National Highway System (NHS), including nearly 45,000 miles of the Nation’s Interstate System (92 percent).
-All 50 states plus DC and Puerto Rico have one or more designated EV corridor (see map).
+At the national level, since 2016, the FHWA’s Alternative Fuel Corridor (AFC) Designations have catalyzed the expansion of a national corridor network of EV charging stations along over 75,000 miles (or 33 percent) of the National Highway System (NHS), including nearly 45,000 miles of the Nation’s Interstate System (92 percent).
+All 50 States as well as the District of Columbia and Puerto Rico have one or more designated EV corridors (see the figure below).

 FHWA works with other Federal, State, and local officials and with private industry to facilitate an interstate and major road network of alternative clean fuel stations (EV charging, hydrogen, natural gas, and propane) so commercial and passenger vehicles can reliably travel between cities and regions and across the Nation.